 Greg Linch is a back-end developer at Industry Dive, a business journalism company based in Washington, D.C.
 He previously worked on data tools and projects across McClatchy’s 30 newsrooms and Washington bureau.
 He has also built tools and overseen local data journalism initiatives at The Washington Post, where he worked as a developer and then project manager.
 Greg started at the Post as a web producer desks including health/science, politics, world/national security and mobile innovations.
 On the side, he teaches web development classes at Howard and Georgetown universities.
 He previously taught at Northwestern’s Medill D.C. newsroom as part of the National Security Reporting Project.
 Outside of journalism, he enjoys reading about art, science and the human side of technology.
-Greg is a member of IRE/NICAR and is currently serving his third term on the Online News Association board of directors.
+Greg is a member of IRE/NICAR and is served three terms on the Online News Association board of directors, from 2013-2018.

 I’ve been an ONA member since 2008 and a board member for almost 6 years.
 As a member, I volunteered with ONA local in D.C. and ran the annual conference video stream team for 3 years.
 As a board member, I have contributed to the conferences — from planning and reviewing sessions to moderating lightning talks.
 I have also overseen two karaoke fundraisers, which were the first such events ONA has ever hosted.
 I chaired the website committee for several years.
 I am an active member of the legal committee and now serve its chair.

 My vision for ONA comes from more than 10 years as a member and almost 6 years as a board member.
 We’ve made immense progress, but we always have room to continue improving.

 Diversity and inclusion: ONA must continue to act as a constant driver of progress — both within the organization itself and the industry.
 With our progress as a professional association, we can use how we’ve made ONA more inclusive to help newsrooms do the same.